Medicaid eligibility and enrollment in Vermont

 Our guide to financial assistance for Medicare enrollees in Vermont includes overviews of these benefits, including Medicare Savings Programs, long-term care coverage, and eligibility guidelines for assistance.

-How is Vermont handling Medicaid renewals after the pandemic?
+How many Vermont residents were disenrolled from Medicaid after the pandemic?

 Due to the COVID pandemic, Medicaid disenrollments were paused nationwide from March 2020 to March 2023.
-But states had to resume regular eligibility redeterminations in February, March, or April 2023, and disenrollments could resume as early as April 1, 2023.
-States then have a one-year “unwinding” period during which they must initiate eligibility redeterminations for everyone enrolled in Medicaid.
+States had to resume regular eligibility redeterminations in February, March, or April 2023, and disenrollments could resume as early as April 1, 2023.
+States then had a one-year “unwinding” period during which they had to initiate eligibility redeterminations for everyone enrolled in Medicaid.

 Some of these residents transitioned to an employer-sponsored health plan, and some likely became uninsured.
-But by November 2023, more than 3,600 had transitioned to a private plan offered through Vermont Health Connect, the state’s health insurance Marketplace.9
+But more than 5,700 transitioned to a private plan offered through Vermont Health Connect, the state’s health insurance Marketplace.13

 In the initial months of the unwinding period, Vermont prioritized renewals for people who reported changes during the pandemic that would make them ineligible for Medicaid (for example, an increase in income) or who aged out of a coverage category (for example, turning 19 or 65).
 They also prioritized renewals for medically needy enrollees with spend-downs (ie, their income is too high for Medicaid eligibility, but they qualify when their medical bills are subtracted from their income).